hack.lu: Hacking an MMORPG

 Benelux Hackers united @ hack.lu

-Next week (17/10), our cyber security analyst Antonin Beaujeant will give a workshop at the 13th edition of the IT security conference hack.lu (Luxembourg).
+Next week (17/10), one of our cyber security analysts will give a workshop at the 13th edition of the IT security conference hack.lu (Luxembourg).

 Hack.lu is an open convention/conference where people can discuss about computer security, privacy, information technology and its cultural/technical implication on society.
-Earlier this year, Antonin decided to reverse engineer Pwn Adventure 3, a purposely hackable MMORPG designed by Vector35 for the Ghost in the Shellcode 2015 CTF.
+Earlier this year, our analyst decided to reverse engineer Pwn Adventure 3, a purposely hackable MMORPG designed by Vector35 for the Ghost in the Shellcode 2015 CTF.

 What awaits the humble visitors: